MickeyMouseMouse/user.js-Firfox/README.md

-# Make your Firefox browser a little bit more private
+# Make your Firefox browser a little bit more private and convinient
 For this add user.js file to your Firefox profile.

-* macOs: /Users/"UserName"/Library/Application Support/Firefox/Profiles/"ProfileName"/
+* macOs: /Users/User/Library/Application Support/Firefox/Profiles/[random]/
-* Windows: C:\Users\User\AppData\Roaming\Mozilla\Firefox\Profiles\\"ProfileName"\
+* Windows: C:\Users\User\AppData\Roaming\Mozilla\Firefox\Profiles\[random]\

+Reset defaults: quit Firefox, then delete the user.js and prefs.js files from the profile folder.